2017 Texas Tech Red Raiders football team

 The 2017 Texas Tech Red Raiders football team represented Texas Tech University in the 2017 NCAA Division I FBS football season.
 Kliff Kingsbury led the Red Raiders in his fifth season as the program's 15th head coach.
 The Red Raiders played their home games on the university's campus in Lubbock, Texas at Jones AT&T Stadium, and competed as members of the Big 12 Conference.
 They finished the season 6–7, 3–6 in Big 12 play to finish in eighth place.
 They were invited to the Birmingham Bowl where they lost to South Florida.

-Previous season

-The 2016 Texas Tech Red Raiders football team finished 5–7, 3–6 in Big 12 play.
-The team's conference wins were against Kansas, TCU, and Baylor and finished in 8th place in the Big 12.
-The Red Raiders finished the 2016 season with a 55–34 victory over Baylor, snapping a 5-game losing streak against the Bears.

-The 2016 team finished with the 6th best offense and the worst defense in Division I FBS.

 Personnel

 Spring game

 Texas Tech's 2017 spring game was held at The Ford Center at The Star in Frisco, Texas on April 1, 2017.
 The Red Raiders are the first collegiate football program to hold an event at The Star.

 Schedule

 Texas Tech announced their 2017 schedule on December 13, 2016.
 The 2017 schedule consisted of 6 home games, 5 away games, and 1 neutral site game in the regular season.
 The Red Raiders hosted Big 12 foes Oklahoma State, Iowa State, Kansas State, and TCU and traveled to Kansas, West Virginia, and Texas.
 Texas Tech played Baylor in Arlington, Texas at AT&T Stadium for the 76th meeting in their rivalry.

 The Red Raiders hosted non-conference games against Eastern Washington and Arizona State and traveled to their other non-conference opponent Houston in Houston, Texas.